bdweix/MiniC-to-Wasm-Compiler/MiniCEval.md

   in
 ```

-**Question for Muller: what does that first line "Program ps" mean, it's changing the type of the ast into a Program?
+**Question: what does that first line "Program ps" mean, it's changing the type of the ast into a Program?
 Why can't we just use the ast and change the function to accept an ast, not a program?
 Additionally, why must the formals be true/what is that representing?"**

 We now check if inside the Ast we have a function called `main`.
 We are mapping the `Program ps` over the lambda function to get out every procedures `ids` which are then checked with the name "main".
 Assuming it is true, do nothing, otherwise failwith it not being found.